 What is an aquarium plant to reduce nitrates?

-Aquatic plants could actually aid reduce the quality of water.
+Aquatic plants could actually aid in reducing the quality of water.
 Moreover, if you are not capable of satisfying the needs of aquatic plants, they are more likely to shed leaves, wilt and eventually die.

 Of course, the dead plant material will deteriorate over time; and this will produce more nitrogen compounds such as nitrite and ammonia.